 There is an entrance fee for the museum.
 We paid the small fee before being greeted by the owner.
 He began telling us about the history of the cavern.
 The family created the museum in the early 1950s, first whitewashing the walls before opening a saloon operation during the time of prohibition.
 One story outlined how the cave served as a dance hall, as it has interesting acoustics.
 When Kanab was the center for filming westerns, many movie stars frequented the bar.
 The Mormons settled the valley in the 1800s; it was quite fascinating learning the history.

-We were left to explore at our leisure after the tour.
-The impressive collection is a little disorganized, but it worth a look.
+After the tour, we explored at our leisure.
+The impressive collection is a little disorganized, but it is worth a look.
 The cave contains a unique assortment of artifacts, such as dinosaur tracks, a beautiful collection of fluorescent minerals, Native American relics, and other memorabilia.
 I can imagine how this place must have looked in the late 1960s, much like a drive along Route 66.

 This was a wonderful short hike just outside of Kanab that we wouldn’t have known about without speaking to our Airbnb host.
 He told us it was worth exploring the Sand Caves 0.4 miles further down the road from the Moqui Cave Museum.
 If you don’t mind a bit of a slick rock scramble, this is a cool 0.5-mile hike.
 However, we later learned that if we had gone further left, it would be an easier climb.
 Be sure to wear good shoes or hiking boots, as the rock is very slick.

 The well-worn trail is easy to follow the 1/4 mile to the caves.
-These caves are not naturally worn worn instead, they are man-made.
-Originally, the cave was used for mining sand to make glass in the 1970s.
+These caves are artificial, not naturally formed.
+People originally mined sand in the cave to make glass in the 1970s.
 There are a few different rooms to explore.

 TIP: Arriving an hour before sunset is best for pictures.
 We arrived a little before and waited until the light felt right.
 A rare sight to behold is watching the sunset here.